TritonDataCenter/rfd/rfd/0149/README.md

     were last updated or when the object was created.
   * `creator` - The unique identifier of the account creating the object if it differs from the value of `owner`
-  * `vnode` - A 64 bit integer value indicating the vnode that the object is associated with
   * `content_length` - A 64 bit integer value representing the number of bytes
     of object data.
   * `content_md5` - A byte sequence representing the MD5 hash of the object content